mpytlik-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-bare-metal.md

 # Deploying Edge Microvisor Toolkit on Bare Metal

-Below you will find all methods of deployment on Bare Metal with ISO image.
+Below you will find all methods of deployment on Bare Metal using ISO or RAW images.

+## Mutable ISO Deployment

-## Requirements
+### Requirements

 You will need: